wpwupingwp/OGU/README.md

     satisfy the user's specific considerations, it is suggested that primer pairs be chosen manually if the first primer pair fails during the PCR experiment.
-* _b_.primer.fastq

-    The fastq format file of a primer's sequence.
-It contains two sequences, and the direction is 5' to 3'.
-The first is the forward primer, and the second is the reverse primer.
-The quality of each base is equal to its proportion of the column in the alignment.
-Note that the sequence may contains amibiguous bases if it was not disabled.
-* _b_.pdf

-    The PDF format of the figure containing the sliding-window scan result of the alignment.
-* _b_.png

-    The PNG format of the figure containing the sliding-window scan result of the alignment.
-* _b_.variance.tsv

-    The CSV format of the sliding-window scan result. *"Index"* means the location of the base in the alignment.
-Note that the value DOES NOT means the variance of the base column; instead it refers to the variance of the fragment started from this column.

 * Log.txt